PFund-Software-Ltd/pfeed/docs/getting-started/getting-started.md

 :::

 :::{card}
-:link: store-historical-data
+:link: retrieve-stored-data
-:header: Store Historical Data
+:header: Retrieve Stored Data
-Store historical data locally using **MinIO** or in the cloud.
+Retrieve data from storage, e.g. **MinIO** or in the cloud.
 :::

 :::{card}